macmcmeans/localDataStorage/README.md

 ```

 ## Application:
-Primary usage is the ability to seamlessly *set/get* keys for native data type values (array, boolean,
+Primary usage is the ability to seamlessly *set/get* keys for typically-used data types.
-date, float, integer, object or string).
-While it's trivial to perform conversion, having it handled by the
+While it's trivial to perform conversion, having it handled by the storage interface itself is
-storage interface itself is exceptionally convenient.
-Javascript supports several data types, and
+exceptionally convenient.
+Javascript supports several primitives, and extending them into
-extending them into localStorage seemed a logical step.
-Tracking them requires 2 bytes of memory
-overhead, per key value.
+localStorage seemed a logical step.
+Tracking them requires 2 bytes of memory overhead, per key value.

 Key values may be obfuscated using *safeset/safeget*.
 A master scramble key may be set globally, or
 individual scramble keys may be used per each *safeset/safeget* call.
 Scramble keys can be any value, and